aicenter/simod/README.md

 For manual stations placement you can run `MapVisualizer.java` (with path to the local config file) to view the map.
 After ticking "**Show all nodes**" on the right, all nodes ID will be displayed.

-TODO: add a guide for station position generation.
+*This section is incomplete and should present a guide for station position generation.*

 ## Prepare Your Own Map